The Yang-Mills flow and the Atiyah-Bott formula on compact Kahler manifolds: The -functional

 We now begin the proof of Theorem $\ref{firstmaintheorem}$, starting with the construction of an $L^2$ approximate Hermitian structure on $E$.
 First we introduce the $P$-functional and describe some basic properties.

 Fix an initial metric $H_0$ on $E$.
 Then for any other metric $H$ we can define the endomorphism $h=H^{-1}_0H$.
-Consider any path $h_t$ in $Herm^+(E)$, $t\in[0,1]$ such that $h_0=I$ and $h_1=h$.
-The $P$-functional is defined by: \be P(H_0,H)=\int_0^1\int_X{\rm Tr}((\Lambda F_t-\Psi_t)h_t^{-1}\dot h_t)\,\o^n\,dt,\nonumber \ee Where $F_t$ is the curvature of the metric $H_t=H_0h_t$.
-The above integral converges, for even though the projections $\pi^i$ that make up $\Psi_t$ are only defined on $X\backslash Z_{alg}$, we know that they are at least in $L^2_1$ $\cite{J1}$.
-We now check the $P$-functional is well defined independent of path.
+Consider any path $h_t$, $t\in[0,1]$, of positive definite Hermitian endomorphisms such that $h_0=I$ and $h_1=h$.
+The $P$-functional is defined by: \be P(H_0,H)=\int_0^1\int_X{\rm Tr}((\hat F_t-\Psi_t)h_t^{-1}\dot h_t)\,\o^n\,dt,\nonumber \ee where $F_t$ is the curvature of the metric $H_t=H_0h_t$.
+The above integral is well defined, for even though the projections $\pi^i$ that make up $\Psi_t$ are only defined on $X\backslash Z_{alg}$, we know that they are at least in $L^2_1$ $\cite{J1}$.
+Recall from Section \ref{firstsec} that $f_i$ denotes the holomorphic inclusion of $S^i$ into $E$.
+Although we generally view the projection $\pi^i$ as an endomorphism of $E$, its image is isomorphic to $S^i$ via the holomorphic inclusion $f_i$, and on occasion we implicitly make use of this fact.
+We now check the $P$-functional is independent of path.